Special offer

 3. Trust your abilities and stay humble

 People managers cannot be experts in all areas.
 They have to trust their teams of subject matter experts and be confident in their abilities.
-In addition, they have to gain confidence themselves, in the way they present themselves and their results.
+In addition, they have to gain confidence in themselves, in the way they present themselves and their results.
 This is a gradual process that requires humility throughout.

 4. Keep learning